pairinteraction/pairinteraction/docs/contribute/getting_started.rst

 Familiarize yourself with the repository's architecture.
 The software is divided into a :github:`C++ backend
 <tree/master/src/cpp>` with Python bindings and a :github:`Python library <tree/master/src/pairinteraction>`.
 The Python
-library makes the Python bindings accessible and add additional functionality like the perturbative calculation of effective Hamiltonians.
+library makes the Python bindings accessible and adds functionality like the perturbative calculation of effective Hamiltonians.

 2. Set Up a Development Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~